American School in Japan: Curriculum

 ASIJ follows a broadly American curriculum and Advanced Placement courses are offered for high school sophomores, juniors and seniors.
 There is a Japanese language program, which begins in the first grade.
 Other languages taught are Spanish and Chinese.
 All the students in the Elementary School must learn Japanese for one period every other day.

 The Early Learning Center's philosophy is heavily influenced by the Reggio Emilia Approach and the curriculum is project based.
 The elementary school uses the Columbia Writing Program and Everyday Math program in addition to curriculum units developed by faculty.

 In 2011, ASIJ joined Global Online Academy, a consortium of leading independent schools that offers courses taught by consortium member teachers to member school students.
 GOA courses are designed to give students an opportunity to offer their local perspective to global issues.

 Environmental sustainability

-SAFE, Student Action for the Environment, has been recycling paper for over a decade, approximately 20 tons last year.
-The school started keeping baseline data on energy usage and garbage volumes in 2007 when they began composting cafeteria waste and campus leaves using earthworms.
-The compost is used to fertilize the gardens and greenery around campus.
-Used cooking oil is donated to Revo International to produce biodiesel fuel.

-Reflective paint on building roofs, reflective film on windows, the installation of more double pane windows and LED lighting were largely accomplished in 2008.
+Reflective paint on building roofs, reflective film on windows, and the installation of more double pane windows and LED lighting were largely accomplished in 2008.
 In 2009, with the help of government funding and private and corporate donors, the school installed solar panels on top of the gym and pool buildings which have a maximum capacity of 80 kWh.
 ASIJ also promotes energy conservation each year by not turning on the heat or air-conditioning during October and April, aka NO HEAT-NO COOL months, and has reduced PET bottle consumption by promoting the use of water bottles such as SIGG and replaced regular PET bottles in vending machines with Coca-Cola's I Lohas bottles.
-Since the 2007–2008 school year, ASIJ has reduced annual energy consumption on campus by 25.1% with a goal of 30% by the end of 2013.

-A 2010-2011 carbon footprint audit by ECO3 Design has given the school new goals to replace heavy-oil boilers and install a ground source heat exchange system.